Azure/spark-cdm-connector/documentation/overview.md

 # Using the Spark CDM Connector

 ***Limited preview release*** <br/>
-Guide last updated, August 14, 2020
+Guide last updated, Sept 10, 2020

 **NOTE:  This latest version of the doc applies to the 0.17 version of the Spark CDM Connector.**